open-webrtc-toolkit/owt-client-native/talk/ics/docs/cpp/cpp.md

 message is coming or connection is lost.

 # 7 Video codecs {#section7}
-For the decoder, if hardware acceleration is not enabled, only VP8/VP9 is supported.
+For the decoder, if hardware acceleration is not enabled, only VP8/VP9/H264 is supported.
 If hardware acceleration is enabled, VP8, VP9, H.264 and HEVC are supported, but it will fallback to VP8 software decoder if GPU does not supports VP8 hardware decoding.
-Most of the 5th and 6th Generation Intel<sup>®</sup> Core(TM) Processor platforms support VP8 hardware decoding, refer to their specific documentation for details.
+Most of the 5th/6th/7th/8th Generation Intel<sup>®</sup> Core(TM) Processor platforms support VP8 hardware decoding, refer to their specific documentation for details.
 Starting from 6th Generation Intel<sup>®</sup> Core(TM) Processor platforms, hardware encoding and decoding of HEVC is supported.

 Hardware acceleration for decoding of VP8/H.264/HEVC, and encoding of H.264/HEVC, is enabled via {@link ics.base.GlobalConfiguration GlobalConfiguration} API, by providing valid rendering target to the SetCodecHardwareAccelerationEnabled API before creating conferenceclient or peerclient.

 # 8 Publish streams with customized frames {#section8}
-Customized video frames can be I420 frame from yuv file, or encoded H.264 frames.
+Customized video frames can be I420 frame from yuv file, or encoded H.264/VP8/VP9/HEVC frames.
 For raw YUV frame input, the customized video frame provider needs to implement its own frame generator extending from {@link ics.base.VideoFrameGeneratorInterface VideoFrameGeneratorInterface}, which generates customized frames as our sample code and feeds the frame generator to
 {@link ics.base.LocalCustomizedStream LocalCustomizedStream} for stream publishing.
-For encoded H.264 frame input, application is required to implement the customized encoder that inherits {@link ics.base.VideoEncoderInterface VideoEncoderInterface}, and is required to pass an AU to SDK according to the frame type requested per
+For encoded frame input, application is required to implement the customized encoder that inherits {@link ics.base.VideoEncoderInterface VideoEncoderInterface}, and is required to pass an AU to SDK according to the frame type requested per
 {@link ics.base.VideoEncoderInterface.EncodeOneFrame EncodeOneFrame} call.